Skip to content

 Large Businesses

-Clustered web hosting is for hosting clients who place the highest priority on uptime.
+web hosting cluster is for hosting clients who place the highest priority on uptime.
 While it’s out of the price range of hobby sites, small businesses and large enterprises often depend on this type of hosting.

 What Are The Main Types Of Clustered Hosting With Multiple Servers?